Daniel-Parke/WiseWattage/Poject_Timeline_Notes.md

 ### **24/04/2024:**
 - Began development of financial class, added in interest, fees and principal calculations.
-- Began integration of financial class with WW_Model
+- Began integration of financial class with WW_Model, added ability to esimtate component value if no values provided when classes initiated.

 ### **24/04/2024:**
 - Add lifespan variable to battery capex calculations